tpoisot/ScientificComputingForTheRestOfUs/content/lessons/control_flow.md

 might seem problematic at first, but it is actually much cleaner: this avoid polluting your workspace with a lot of variables that are not really relevant.

-This is true for all variables created within a loop: in the following code, `a` is not defined outside of the loop:
+This is true for all variables created within a loop.
+In the following code, `a` is not defined outside of the loop:

 ~~~ julia